 But, plan in short-term activation adverts too.
 Focus on customers ready to buy, right now.
-This helps you defend against competitors, build retailer relationships and creates noise about the brand.
+This helps you defend against competitors, build retailer relationships and create noise about the brand.

 The budget split between activation and brand-building advertising depends on your business context.
 You test it to work out the right mix over time.

-Our rule of thumb is around 60% on long-term brand building and 40% on short-term activation advertising.
-This is based on the book, The Long and Short of It, by Binet and Field.
+Our rule of thumb is around 60% on long-term brand building and 40% on short-term activation advertising. (based on The Long and Short of It, by Binet and Field).

 How do most businesses create advertising?